rodrigobalazs/springboot-kafka/README.md

 }';
 ```

-###### After the execution of the previous POST API call, the IDE console should display a log trace from the Kafka Consumer ( ProductDTOKafkaConsumer.java ) similar to this one =>
+-after the execution of the previous POST, the IDE console should display a log trace
+from the Kafka Consumer ( ProductDTOKafkaConsumer.java ) similar to this one =>
 ```
-c.r.e.consumer.ProductDTOKafkaConsumer : received a JSON/ProductDTO event with this content => name:Tablet | available_quantity: 100
+c.r.e.consumer.ProductDTOKafkaConsumer : received a JSON/ProductDTO event with
+this content => name:Tablet | available_quantity: 100
 ```

 ### 🔍 API Documentation / Swagger